No alcohol is used in the preparation of drunken noodles, the spicy Thai hangover remedy (cover photo credit).

-Speaking as one who in 2022 marks 40 years in the beer business, maturity for what I’d posit as the majority of people is a cultivated state of mind that embraces constant internal dialogue aimed at balancing alcoholic beverages as potentially harmful drugs, with their utility to enhance the enjoyment of life.
+Speaking as one who has been active in the beer business for more than four decades, any notion of maturity for what I’m guessing is the majority of human beings is a cultivated state of mind that embraces a constant internal dialogue aimed at balancing alcoholic beverages as potentially harmful drugs on the one hand, with their utility to enhance the enjoyment of life on the other.

 National Hangover Day 2021: 7 Hangover Cures to Recover From New Year’s Eve, by Marina Watts (Newsweek)

 Though we don’t know exactly what will work, we’ve done some research on some solutions worth trying out.
 Aside from being less than 25 years of age, here are some hangover cures to help you gracefully enter 202(2), with as little pain as possible.

 Hydrate … Eat Breakfast … Hair of the Dog … Get Plenty of Sleep … Drink Coffee or Tea … Get Some Exercise